-Meadows slam, Richards’ gem carries Rays past Orioles 7-1
+Meadows slam, Richards’ gem carry Rays past Orioles 7-1

-BALTIMORE (AP) — Austin Meadows hit his first career grand slam to cap a seven-run second inning, Trevor Richards shined in his second start with Tampa Bay and the Rays extended their impressive road run by beating the Baltimore Orioles 7-1 Friday night.
+Austin Meadows hit his first career grand slam to cap a seven-run second inning, Trevor Richards shined in his second start with Tampa Bay and the Rays extended their impressive road show by beating the Baltimore Orioles 7-1 Friday night.

 Meadows hit a 2-0 pitch from Ty Blach (0-2) deep into the center-field seats to send Tampa Bay to its fourth straight win over Baltimore.
 The drive was the highlight of an inning in which the Rays got five hits and a pair of walks.